Maya-faisal/Training/Task3/README.md

 ```

   > [!NOTE]
-  > Make sure to have enough disk space, if not then enjoy doing a new partition for Docker data :)
+  > Make sure to have enough disk space, if not then enjoy creating a new partition for Docker data :)

 **2. Make sure to have docker-compose installed, if not install it using this command**